gu-dsan6725/final-project/README.md

 ## Project Ideas

+**NOTE**: These project ideas have well-defined problem statements, but the implementation details are flexible and open to creative solutions.
+Use the description provided for each of these projects as springboards for your own ways to solve these problems.

 - [Gen AI AI-Powered Code Refactoring & Dependency Updater](./AI_code_refactoring.md)
 - [Gen AI agent for data engineering](./Data_engineering_agent.md)
 - [Question-Answering Slackbot for a DSAN Slack Channel](./QA_slackbot.md)